-Quarterly mosaics represent three-month periods.
-They were computed as averages of all available data at each point and weighted by their respective errors (Joughin, 2002).
-As such, they do not represent true three-month averages.
-For example, in some places the first half of a quarterly period may be weighted more heavily than the latter half due to the seasonal availability of Landsat 8 data.
-In some regions, clouds or large snow accumulation events may also affect the seasonal distribution of the data.
-As a result, comparing adjacent years at any location might reveal differences that represent some degree of seasonal variation.
+These mosaics represent one-month periods computed from averages of all available data at each point and weighted by their respective errors (Joughin, 2002).
+As such, they do not represent true monthly averages.
+For example, in some places data for first half of the month may be weighted more heavily than data from the latter half due to the availability.
+In some regions, clouds or large snow accumulation events may also affect the distribution of the data.
+As a result, comparing adjacent years at any location might reveal differences that represent some degree of variation.
 Such differences should be small, particularly when examining trends over multiple years.
 Unlike earlier SAR acquisitions, Sentinel-1A and -1B provide crossing ascending and descending orbit data over much of the ice sheet.
-In areas where crossing orbit data were available, an error-weighted, range-offset-only solution was included in the velocity product.
+In areas where crossing-orbit data were available, an errorweighted range-offset-only solution was included in the velocity product.
 Where these data are included, the errors are generally substantially lower than solutions with azimuth offsets, which can be subject to large errors due to ionospheric streaking.
-By virtue of the error weighting, the range-offset-only solutions tend to dominate the aggregate solution, to yield more accurate results.
+By virtue of the error weighting, the rangeoffset-only solutions tend to dominate the aggregate solution, to yield more accurate results.
 This product uses a variation of the GIMP DEM (NSIDC-0715).
 The variation has a lower resolution of 270 m and geoidal heights are used for the ocean.
 The DEM used in this Version (v03) also contains a correction to a 15m horizontal shift that was identified in the DEM used in the previous version of this product.
 See the blue box below for further details on the implications of this correction for users.
 Data have more robust error checking.
 Each estimate is compared against the statistics from the entire time series.
 Data are discarded if they exceed a threshold (e.g., 3sigma).
 The final products are also manually edited to remove obvious artifacts.